Cost of living in Thailand: Your guide

 • $1000 = ฿34,089

 One major factor that adds expense for expats in Thailand, is the cost of converting cash to THB from your home currency.
 Even if your bank says it offers fee-free money exchange, you can be sure that they are taking out a piece with the exchange rate they are using.
-To get the best deal, you should use an exchange service like Wise, which applies the same real mid-market rate which you could find on Reuters or Google.
-With a quick service, and low flat fees to transfer your cash, this be a much more cost effective option than just relying on your home bank.
+To get the best deal, you should use an exchange service like Wise, which applies the mid-market rate.
+With a quick service, and low flat fees to transfer your cash, this can be a much better deal than relying on your home bank.

 What are the general living expenses for Thailand?
 How much can you get by on?